bootdotdev/blog/content/python/python-for-data-science.md

 ## 9. Quick prototypes

 A little-known fact is that data scientist projects are expensive.
-In fact, Chris Chapo, the SVP of data and analytics at Gap [once said](https://venturebeat.com/2019/07/19/why-do-87-of-data-science-projects-never-make-it-into-production/) that “87% data projects will fail.”
+In fact, Chris Chapo, the SVP of data and analytics at Gap [once said](https://venturebeat.com/2019/07/19/why-do-87-of-data-science-projects-never-make-it-into-production/) that "87% data projects will fail."
 It takes time, energy, resources and a lot of patience to build something that works.

 To get around this, most data scientists use prototypes to do a dry run of their idea and stress-test it to make sure it’s worth properly building out.
 If you’ve been following along with the theme of this article, it shouldn’t surprise you to hear that Python is great for building good prototypes to test out concepts, ideas, and products.

 The authors of Fuzzing Book [wrote](https://www.fuzzingbook.org/beta/html/PrototypingWithPython.html):

-> “Python made us amazingly productive.
+> "Python made us amazingly productive.
 Most techniques in this book took 2-3 days to implement.
-This is about 10-20 times faster than for "classic" languages like C or Java.”
+This is about 10-20 times faster than for "classic" languages like C or Java."

 Python makes it easy to run dynamic analysis (analyzing program execution as it runs) and static analysis (analyzing code without running it), both of which make prototyping a dream.